Basket-Fatty/ShareBike/README.md

         station_name    station_name2
         postcode            postcode2

+    track_charge()---get all the latest information of  vehicles which are low power return a dictionary, keys are vehicle ids, values are a series of information

+        track()[1]---the latest information of vehicle1

+        info_id                     3
+        time                       12
+        status               LOWPOWER
+        station_name    station_name2
+        postcode            postcode2

     charge(vehicle_id, time, location_id)---if success return True, else return False

+    track_repair()---get all the latest information of  vehicles which are broken return a dictionary, keys are vehicle ids, values are a series of information

+        track()[1]---the latest information of vehicle1

+        info_id                     3
+        time                       12
+        status               LOWPOWER
+        station_name    station_name2
+        postcode            postcode2

     repair(vehicle_id, time, location_id)---if success return True, else return False